-Why on earth am I putting straw under my strawberries you may well ask?
-As the strawberry fruits start to develop and weigh heavy on the stems, tucking straw underneath the plant stops the fruit from sitting rotting on the soil.
-As an added bonus, the straw will also help to suppress weeds.
+Why on earth am I putting straw under my growing strawberries you may well ask?
+As the strawberry fruits start to develop and weigh heavy on the stems, tucking straw underneath the plant stops the fruit from sitting rotting on damp soil.
+As an added bonus, the straw will also help to suppress weeds and retain moisture and heat in the soil.

 Strawberries are incredibly easy to grow and can be grown almost anywhere: in borders, raised beds, pots or hanging baskets as long as they are in full sun for most of the day.
 As a quick guide, here are some top tips for successfully harvesting a bumper crop of strawberries: